krolow/queue-run/docs/http.md

 The request handler can also throw a `Response` object.
 This is used to "break from" further processing, eg the [authenticate](authenticate.md) middleware uses this.

 If the request handler throws any other error, the server responds with 500.
-That error is also logged by the [Logging Middleware](logging.md).
+That error is also logged by the [logger](logging.md).

 If the request times out, the server responds with 500.
 You can use the abort signal to tell if the request timed out.